Settlement agreements: an employers guide

-We’ve based our employers’ guide to settlement agreements on the mistakes we often see.
+We have based our employers’ guide to settlement agreements on the mistakes we often see.
 Poorly drafted settlement agreements expose employers to unexpected risks and costs.
-Properly drafted settlement agreements allow employers to terminate employment without risking future claims.
+Properly drafted settlement agreements allow employers to terminate employment without risking future claims in the Employment Tribunal.

 A settlement agreement, that used to be termed a compromise agreement, should say it is in full and final settlement.
 Otherwise it does not serve its purpose.

 We define and detail the payments made in full and final settlement.
 For example, the settlement agreement should separate tax free and taxable payments.
 We explicitly state what each item represents e.g. outstanding holiday pay to the date of termination.